 |Pyrodiversity Promotes Biodiversity (October 2016)|

 How does biodiversity respond to forest fire?
 The Los Angeles Times and several other news outlets ran stories on a recent paper by IBP Research Associate Morgan Tingley and several IBP scientists and colleagues on this topic.
 Theory predicts that the high diversity of habitats and successional states created by some fires – termed pyrodiversity – should increase the number of species living in an area.
 In a new paper published in Proceedings of the Royal Society B, the scientists describe how, by visiting nearly 100 fire sites in California’s mountains over the 10 years after they burned, they found that pyrodiversity does increase bird diversity, but only gradually over time.
+A synopsis of this and other fire-diversity related research was also recently published in Science Magazine.

 Los Angeles Times